AiJared/DSA_in_python/README.md

 - Set the previous pointer of the new node to None
 - Optionally, free the memory allocated to the deleted node.

+Check the implementation in Python in the file doubly_linked_list.py

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.